 /Coronavirus will change human habits./ Sociopathy in the world intensifies regardless of the outbreak of the virus.
-It is the desire for the “atomic nature of life”, for an autonomous existence, for the breakdown of a traditional family.
+It is the desire for the “atomic nature of life” for an autonomous existence to break a traditional family.
 The epidemic only stimulates these trends slightly.
 Sociologist Alexei Firsov stated that.
 According to him, the lifestyle in many countries due to the virus will change, but still not dramatically.

-The Czech government on Friday announced a ban on entry into the republic from March 16 to all foreigners, except those who have a residence permit.
+On Friday, the Czech government announced a ban on entry into the republic from March 16 to all foreigners, except those who have a residence permit.
 At the same time, for Czech citizens, the ban on leaving the country applies.
-Recall that, the Italian government introduced earlier similar measures.
+Recall that the Italian government introduced earlier similar measures.
 True, Italians can still leave the country, but they are obliged to present to the border guards a document about the purpose of their trip (for example, an urgent trip).

 Border control was restored by Slovakia, Austria (permanently closing the border with Italy), Estonia, and Norway.
 The Schengen countries, recently proud of the transparency of their internal borders, are rapidly fenced off from each other, as in medieval times.